IlyaGureshidze/bixel/README.md

 - `no-data`- will receive this event when the data is empty if either there is no selection in ui panes or no data on server side.
 A callback will have `Axis` object as the only argument
+- `save` - when user click on save button

 ## Axis object
 provides methods: